Rok in Copenhagen Nyhavn waterfront featuring historic houses and canal

 … and The Little Mermaid

-During our short visit I’ve got a chance to see different sides of Denmark society: doing business, children friendly community, driving a car between cities and on the countryside and exploring the capital by walking around Copenhagen.
+During my short Denmark travel adventure, I’ve got a chance to see different sides of Danish society: doing business, children friendly community, driving a car between cities and on the countryside and exploring the capital by walking around Copenhagen.

-One of the best places to live and one of the happiest countries in the world doesn’t reflect the status on the first sight.
+One of the best places to live and happiest countries does not impress at first glance.
 There is not much splendor, wealth or luxury visible or exhibited.
-The added value is in details about appreciating life’s simple pleasures, with the people, who matter most to them.
+I noticed that true value appears in everyday details and shared moments with those who truly matter.